Los Angeles Wrongful Death Attorneys

 Michael Ehline's Journey as a Los Angeles Wrongful Death Lawyer.

 Below I am going to tell you more about my legal experiences in Los Angeles before and after I was a lawyer.
-Next, I will explain how I help bereaved clients who have a wrongful death case in LA.
+Next, I will explain how I help bereaved clients who have a wrongful death legal case in L.A.

 My experience as a Los Angeles attorney started well before I was a teen.
 My parents and teachers all told me I was a good debater, and that I should be a lawyer.
 But I wanted to be a Marine.
 So I joined the Corps at 18, as soon as I graduated from the California Independent Study Program.
 Let me explain; I hated school.
 So my Marine dad gave me a choice.
 Go to an alternative education school and get a job.
 So I worked construction full time as a painter's apprentice from age 16-18 and went to high school at night.